elcruzo/tinyllm/README.md

 # tinyllm

-minimal transformer inference in c
+minimal transformer inference in c. no frameworks.

+runs small language models on cpu.